frnrbt/ondorse-home/index.md

   - section_id: How it works
     title: How it works
     content: >
-      Ondorse provides you access to a database of connections (UBO, shareholder and legal representative) involving your corporate users in Europe and the U.K.
+      Leveraging on a a RESTful API and webhooks, Ondorse provides you access to a database of connections (UBO, shareholder and legal representative) involving your corporate users in Europe and the U.K.

       *   The database of connections is directly linked to official primary